CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 **Pass 1:** Renders the scene geometry and its properties to the g-buffers.
 * `copy.vert.glsl`, `copy.frag.glsl`
-* The framebuffer object `pass_copy.fbo` must be bound during this pass.
+* The framebuffer object `pass_copy.fbo1` must be bound during this pass.
 * Renders into `pass_copy.depthTex` and `pass_copy.gbufs[i]`, which need to be attached to the framebuffer.